sahilrajput03/sahilrajput03/thoughts-principles.md

 For he is fool, who knows only the truth but not the difference between the lies and the truth. ~ Krishan (=> Arjun)

 It is not right to seek revenge everytime but it is not right to forgive every time either. ~ Draupadi (=> Arjun)

+Sometimes luck can definitely make a difference!
+Trying hard is big part of luck!
+The more you try the more opportunities you have for luck to be on your side!
+In a sense you make your own luck!